WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/Review/index.md

 ### Light-Related Diodes

- * Light-related diodes take advantage of the P-N junctions inherent photon reactivity.
+ * Light-related diodes take advantage of the inherit photon reactivity of a P-N junction.
  * **LEDs** are awesome and efficiently convert voltage to photons when electrons lose energy and move from the conductive energy band to the valence band.
  * **Photodiodes** work just the opposite; photons striking them cause them to liberate from their valence shells and make them "free" to conduct.
  * **Solar panels** are just big, flat photodiodes.
 They're also awesome.

 ### LEDs

  * LEDs need their current limited, otherwise they will fail.
-Two common ways to limit current is either with a **ballast resistor** or to drive them with a **PWM signal**.
+Usually a **ballast resistor** or a **PWM signal** is used to limit current.
  * Resistor-only LED configurations only allow you to turn an LED `ON`/`OFF`, whereas a PWM signal can finely control the brightness, allowing them to "pulse" `ON`/`OFF`.
  * To calculate the resistance needed to limit current through an LED, you can use Ohm's law solved for `R`, and remove the voltage drop of the LED from the voltage source; `R = (Vs - Fv) / I`.
  * To wire **LEDs in series**, their voltage drops need to be added up and removed from the voltage source; `R = (Vs - (Vf1 + Vfn...)) / I`